 The festivities go on for days with these Thanksgiving leftover recipes!

-There are tons of creative ways to repurpose leftovers, and today, I’m sharing 27 of them with you.
+There are lots of creative ways to repurpose leftovers, and today, I’m sharing 27 of them with you.

 Let’s kick things off with the most obvious choice.